 Comfort is based on how pleasant or unpleasant a knee pad is to wear.
 We had plenty of time to think about this in the saddle.
 Do these pads bother us when charging downhill?
 Are we thinking about how unpleasant a pad feels instead of line choice?
 We also spent hours wearing test pads around the house and doing chores.
 We would often forget when we were wearing the most comfortable pads while we couldn't wait to remove the less comfortable options.

 Pedal friendliness pertains to how a set of knee pads feel when turning the cranks.
-Whether we are climbing a fire road in the saddle or standing up to punch it up a technical pitch, we paid a lot of attention to how each pad felt when cranking away.
+Whether we were climbing a fire road in the saddle or standing up to punch it up a technical pitch, we paid a lot of attention to how each pad felt when cranking away.

 Durability is a key consideration when purchasing knee pads.
 Nobody wants to spend money, sometimes a substantial amount of money, on a set of pads only to have them fail within a few weeks.
 This is important.
 Sometimes a failed seam or unraveling threads will be a warranty issue, but crashing and ripping the pads will not be.